-PCB 3063 is an intensive genetics course covering topics from Mendelian genetics to molecular biology and genomics.
+PCB 3063 is an intensive genetics course covering topics from Mendelian genetics to molecular biology and Recombinant DNA technology.
 The class will provide students with a solid foundation in genetics either as a stand-alone course or as a prerequisite to other life sciences courses offered on campus.
-The course emphasis is on problem solving and conceptual synthesis.
-Course performance will be measured by 12 pre-lecture assignments (2 with lowest scores dropped), 12 homework assignments (2 with lowest scores dropped), 1 course project (group presentation), 4 exams (1 dropped), and in-class participation.
+The course emphasis is on problem-solving and conceptual synthesis.
+Course performance will be measured by 11 pre-lecture assignments (1 with lowest scores dropped), 11 homework assignments (1 with lowest scores dropped), one course project (group presentation), four exams (1 dropped), and in-class participation (10 out of 20 counted).

-We will have many assignments and problems that will assist you in learning the material, attaining greater understanding and higher grades.
-Each module has associated graded assignments, intentionally designed to promote hands-on learning.
-My recommended strategy for success is: 1) Read the textbook chapter, 2) Complete pre-lecture assignments 3) Attend and participate during lecture 4) Work through homework assignments 5) Review all the materials weekly.
+You will have many assignments and problems that will assist you in learning the material, attaining greater understanding and higher grades.
+Each module has associated graded assignments intentionally designed to promote hands-on learning.
+My recommended strategy for success is: 1) Read the textbook chapter, 2) Complete pre-lecture assignments, 3) Attend and participate during lectures, 4) Work through homework assignments, and 5) Review all the materials weekly.

-Each student is solely responsible for reading and following the instructions, guidelines and schedules in this syllabus.
+Each student is solely responsible for reading and following the instructions, guidelines, and schedules in this syllabus.
 Not having read the information in this syllabus or in instructor announcements will not constitute an excuse for missing an assignment, exam, or other assessment.